akeeba/sociallogin/README.md

 Pre-built packages of Akeeba LoginGuard are available through [our GitHub repository's Releases page](https://github.com/akeeba/sociallogin/releases).

 Akeeba SocialLogin comes with English (Great Britain) language built-in.
-Installation packages for other languages are available [on our language download page](https://cdn.akeebabackup.com/language/sociallogin/index.html).
+We do not offer official translations for any other language nor will we accept pull requests for language files.
+You are welcome to translate to your own language and make the translation available free of charge under the GPLv3 license which the original translation files are licensed under.

 ## No support - For developers only